Skip to main content

 Evening ritual

-Dim the lights and sit with a candle for a moment.
-The soft glow creates a calm you can feel in your breath.
+Dim the lights and sit with a candle or soft lamp for a few moments.

 Micro-moments

-Invite stillness in tiny doses—30 seconds between tasks, a short pause before replying, a quiet breath before moving on.
+Thirty seconds between tasks, a pause before replying, or one quiet breath before moving on is often enough.

-These gentle practices make silence less elusive and more welcoming, weaving small pockets of peace into an ordinary day.
+They make silence approachable rather than intimidating, weaving brief pockets of calm into an ordinary day.

 👉 For more calming practices, see: